jabad28/Blogging-Platform/README.md

 ##PROJECT 3
 * AbadGirl.com
-* A Beauty and Fashion Blogging platform.
+* A Beauty and Fashion Blogging platform where user's can create blog post about what they are passionate about.
+User's are able to add a URL photo to their beauty or fashion blog post and can share for other user's to see.

 ![Alt text](app/assets/images/abadgirl_screenshot.png)